Danielle Martin: Advocacy

-She has debated in favour of Canada's national health care system.
-On September 13, 2017 she spoke in support of Senator Bernie Sanders Medicare For All bill, which would seek to introduce a single-payer system of health care in the U.S. On March 13, 2014 she appeared at a US Senate Committee investigation on health care systems, specifically regarding issues such as single-payer and multi-payer systems and wait times.
-After her appearance at this US Senate Committee hearing, she was invited to be a candidate at various levels of Canadian government (municipal, provincial and federal) by various political parties.
+She has debated in favour of Canada's single-payer public healthcare system.
+On March 13, 2014, she testified at a United States Senate committee investigation on health care systems, specifically regarding issues such as single-payer and multi-payer systems and wait times.
+After her appearance at this US Senate Committee hearing, she was invited to be a candidate at various levels of Canadian government (municipal, provincial, and federal) by various political parties.
+On September 13, 2017, she publicly supported of Bernie Sanders' Medicare For All bill, which would seek to introduce a single-payer system of health care in the United States.